 I've reviewed the materials on the website, but I still have questions, who should I contact?

 If you can't find the answer to your question on this website, refer to the contact page on the back cover of the the summary booklet, Premier Plan At a Glance, for information on who to contact with specific concerns.
-Student Health Insurance is also available to direct you to the appropriate contact to answer your questions.
+Student Health Insurance is also available to direct you to the appropriate contact for your questions.